This is the Introductory post to a longer article in which I describe why

 Anyone who ever stood on stage in the context of an improvisation ensemble, be it music, dance, theatre or mixed disciplines will understand directly why his ideas must in some essential ways be relevant to improvisers.

-As improvisation is in a lot of ways a very ‘visceral’ craft, dealing with the reality of the moment, the perception of spectators and performers and the limitations of their ‘instruments’ in an unpredictable environment, I imagine it might also be worthwhile for other people who are interested in how to deal with complexity to follow these thoughts.
+As improvisation is a very ‘visceral’ craft, dealing with reality, perception, relationships and limitations of roles and ‘instruments’ in an unpredictable environment, I can also imagine that people from other (non-art) disciplines who deal with complexity might be interested in these thoughts.

 This first post is simply to give an idea of what the book is about, and why I make the connection with improvisation.